 Be aware that cbbackup does not support external IP addresses.
-This means that if you install Couchbase Server with the default IP address, you cannot use an external hostname to access it.
+If you install Couchbase Server with the default IP address, you cannot use an external hostname to access it.

 The following are cbbackup [options] arguments:

-These options are used to configure username and password information for connecting to the cluster, backup type selection, and bucket selection.
-One or more options can be used.
-The primary options select what will be backed up by cbbackup , including:
+The following options are used to configure username and password information for connecting to the cluster, back up type selection and bucket selection.

-Only back up the single node identified by the source specification.
+Back up only the single node identified by the source specification.

 - --bucket-source or -b

 The source for the data, either a local data directory reference or a remote node/cluster specification:

 A local directory specification is defined as a URL using the `couchstore-files` protocol.
 For example:couchstore-files:///opt/couchbase/var/lib/couchbase/data/default

 Using this method you are specifically backing up the specified bucket data on a single node only.
 To back up an entire bucket data across a cluster or all the data on a single node, you must use the cluster node specification.
 This method does not back up the design documents defined within the bucket.